aerni/statamic-advanced-seo/UPGRADE.md

 The `excluded_collections` and `excluded_taxonomies` fields have been removed from the site defaults.
 The sitemap is now enabled per-collection/taxonomy using the `sitemap` toggle in the collection/taxonomy config.

-> **Automated Migration**: Your existing settings are automatically migrated to per-collection/taxonomy configuration.
+> ✅ **Automated** — Your existing settings are automatically migrated to per-collection/taxonomy configuration.

 ### Domain Scoping